anomaly/prestans-docs/source/handlers.rst

 Constructing Response
 =====================

 The end result of all handler call is to send a response back to the client.
-This can be as simple as a status code, or as elaborate as a group of entities. prestans is unforgiving (unless requested otherwise) while accepting requests and writing responses.
+This can be as simple as a status code, or as elaborate as a group of entities.
+Prestans is unforgiving (unless requested otherwise) while accepting requests and writing responses.

 In accordance with the REST standard, each handler must declare what sort of entities (if any) the handler will return if it successfully processes a request.
 We will cover error scenarios later in this chapter.